The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 Implied movement is when the artist uses elements to create a feeling or suggestion of movement.
 This type of movement is often more subtle and can be more effective than precise movement.

 Explicit movement is when the artist uses elements to create a feeling or suggestion of movement that is more obvious.
-This type of movement can be more eye-catching, but it can also be distracting or overwhelming.
+This type of movement can be more eye-catching and distracting or overwhelming.

 Rhythm is created by using repetition to create a feeling of movement.
 Rhythm can make sense of dynamism or movement in any artwork.